TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 ## Homogeneous linear systems

-Our first aim in this section is to show that the intuition from Section {numref}`Subsec:SolSet:WritingSolSets` holds in general.
+Our first aim in this section is to show that the intuition from  {numref}`Subsec:SolSet:WritingSolSets` holds in general.
 We first introduce some terminology to avoid the long and clumsy phrase **linear system with all constant terms equal to $0$**.

 ::::{prf:definition}